renjeik/fusion_base/README.md

 If you need multiple python version in your local machine, you can setup a virtual environment for each version.

-The enviroment that we are going to use throughout this course is Anaconda.
+The enviroment that we are going to use throughout this project is Anaconda.

 Download and install it conda, from https://www.anaconda.com/.